sdcnku/micropython/docs/reference/speed_python.rst

         buf = self.linebuf # Cached object
         # code

 There are certain limitations in the current implementation of the native code emitter.

 * Context managers are not supported (the ``with`` statement).
 * Generators are not supported.
 * If ``raise`` is used an argument must be supplied.

-The trade-off for the improved performance (roughly twices as fast as bytecode) is an increase in compiled code size.
+The trade-off for the improved performance (roughly twice as fast as bytecode) is an increase in compiled code size.

 The Viper code emitter
 ----------------------

-The optimisations discussed above involve standards-compliant Python code.
+The optimizations discussed above involve standards-compliant Python code.
 The Viper code emitter is not fully compliant.
 It supports special Viper native data types in pursuit of performance.
 Integer processing is non-compliant because it uses machine
 words: arithmetic on 32 bit hardware is performed modulo 2**32.

-Like the Native emitter Viper produces machine instructions but further optimisations are performed, substantially increasing performance especially for integer arithmetic and bit manipulations.
+Like the Native emitter Viper produces machine instructions but further optimizations are performed, substantially increasing performance especially for integer arithmetic and bit manipulations.
 It is invoked using a decorator: